Please read the explanation of hiking times, distances, altitudes and rating levels here.

 |Elevation Gain: Gain 1,850 meters.
 Loss 2,650 meters|

-Summary: Trace the remote Jizhi Valley (鸡枝山谷) with outstanding views of Haba Snow Mountain’s west face and south ridge.
-The trek starts at Haba Village and ends at Qiaotou (桥头镇), near the start of the trekking path through Tiger Leaping Gorge.
-See Jizhi Pass Route for details.
+Summary: Traverse the remote Jizhi Valley (鸡枝山谷) with outstanding views of Haba Snow Mountain’s massive West Face and long-ranging South Ridge.
+The trek starts at Haba Village and ends at Qiaotou Town (桥头镇), near the start of the trekking path through Tiger Leaping Gorge.
+See Base Camp Route and Jizhi Pass Route (鸡枝山谷路线) for details.
 Hiring a guide is recommended.

 |Region: East Peak Group, Tiger Leaping Gorge|